 Frequency refers to how often, or how frequently these waveforms occur in a specific amount of time.

 If you pluck a guitar string, tap a table, or sing a note, the object or instrument you are using vibrates, which then disturbs particles in the air.
-The disturbed air particles subsequently disturb the ones next them, and the ones next to those, on so on.
-What you get is a domino effect of air particles bumping into each other.
+The disturbed air particles subsequently disturb the ones next to them, and the ones next to those, on so on.
+What you get is a domino effect of air particles bumping into each other hence the term frequency of the sound wave.

 If you could see this happening around you, it would look something like this.